racoon303/racoon303.github.io/_posts/2024-05-09-Project-Crypto-Mining.md

 ![Rigs](assets/img/web/mining/rigs_friend.jpg "Rigs"){:width="50%"}

 Final pictures business partner colleagues
 All in all an exciting project.
 Learned a lot, met new colleagues, built business relationships.
 Would I build the whole thing again ?
 Yes, for customers who already have hardware or would like to buy more.
-I myself only sell the service (mining rig boxes remote access boxes and installation) and charge an X% of the generated turnover per month or year (passive income).
+I myself only sold the service (mining rig boxes remote access boxes and installation) and charge an X% of the generated turnover per month or year (passive income).